nicolargo/glances/docs/glances-doc.rst

 Glances displays the disk I/O throughput.
 The unit is adapted dynamically.

-There is no alert on this information.
+*Note*: There is no alert on this information.

 File system
 -----------